 2. Take a dip at Smith Cove

-This popular cove in South Sound is a great place to jump in off the rocks into the clear waters or simply lay back and admire the scenery under the cool shade of grape trees.
+This popular cove in South Sound is a great place to jump off the rocks into the clear waters or simply sit back and admire the scenery under the cool shade of sea grape trees.

 3. Watch the sunset

 There's a sunrise and a sunset every day and in the Cayman Islands they happen to be absolutely stunning.
 Catch the sun melting into the ocean at Sunset House in South Sound or anywhere along Seven Mile Beach.